fmmoret/3D-Python-Game-Client-And-Server/README.md

 MatchServer.py queues client connections up and assigns pairs to Match instances.

+ServerNetworking.py defines messages that the server will send and receive.

 **********
 It has no lag compensation built in.
 This can be tested by running Test/lag_localhost.sh with a number like "50" for 50ms of lag.